Affordable Robotic Hand

 Introduction

-In 2023, I started a project to create an affordable prosthetic robotic hand, which I completed in 2024.
+In 2023, I started a project to create an affordable prosthetic robotic hand.
+The first prototype was ready in March 2024.

 When I began exploring how to produce, sell, and distribute the hand to those who need it, I, unfortunately, encountered the harsh reality of medical certification: an essential process with the unintended consequence of stifling small companies' projects at the outset.